Albert Morales

 Albert Morales (born May 25, 1991) is an American mixed martial artist who competes in the Bantamweight division.
 He has also competed in the Ultimate Fighting Championship (UFC) and of Bellator MMA.

 Background

 Born and raised in Southern California, Morales began training in mixed martial arts in 2013 at the age of 21.
-He turned to a strict training regimen in hopes of overcoming a checkered background and criminal ways.
+He turned to a strict training regimen in hopes of overcoming being a registered sex offender and criminal ways.
 Albert Morales is of Belizean descent and proudly waves Belizean flag at UFC weigh in events.

-Morales is a lifelong dedicated fan of gaming and regularly streams and plays fps games.

 Mixed martial arts career

 After four amateur fights, Morales made his professional debut in January 2015.
 He compiled an undefeated record of 6 - 0 on the regional scene in Southern California, including two stoppage victories for Bellator MMA and a decision win World Series of Fighting.

 He signed with the UFC on the heels of a first round finish of Mario Israel at RFA 38 in June 2016.